britishdan/greeting-tdd-tutorial/introduction.md

 # TDD Tutorial
-This tutorial will give you a glimps into how TDD is done at [Wix](https://www.wix.engineering/).
+This tutorial will give you a glimpse into how TDD is done at [Wix](https://www.wix.engineering/).
 The audience is assumed to have very little experience with TDD.
 The tutorial is best experienced hands-on.
 Follow the tutorial in your own IDE.